 This card was “published by Kingsport Drug Store”.
 Standard double-back for the time.
 Typical penny postcard.

-I picked this card up at a flea market recently for 25 cents. it was published by Creed Studios in Bristol and measures 8-3/4″ by 3-1/2″.
+I picked this card up at a flea market recently for 25 cents.
+It was published by Creed Studios in Bristol and measures 8-3/4″ by 3-1/2″.
 This had to have been published before 2005, when Skoby’s left the Barger hands.
 The card was printed by Dexter Press in West Nyack NY.
-ID number is 78651-D
+ID number is 78651-D. I see these often.

 I miss Skoby’s.
 I didn’t eat there often, but I always enjoyed it when I did.
 The Back Room was rather a middle-class dive, but the restaurant’s food was excellent.